 UFTI’s task was to develop a long-term, integrated masterplan for urban development and transport in the western Bay of Plenty, that is fully aligned with the Government’s transport policy statement and urban growth agenda.

 The Connected Centres programme, released in July 2020, was chosen as it offers the best outcome for people to live and move around the sub-region and connect to the upper North Island in the future.
-The programme was The programme articulates two main concepts:
+The programme articulates two main concepts:

 - increasing the number of houses in existing urban and new growth areas, to maximise available land and support a well-functioning transport system; and